mudasobwa/qipowl/README.md

 ```

 Bold, italic, code, images, links, blockquotes (including nesteds) are now
-supported by _Typogrowl_.
+supported by _qipowl_.
 Let any one of you who is not delighted with,
 be the first to throw a stone at me.

 Need custom support for `github`-flavored markdown _strikethrough_?
 Oneliner